Bowling for Soup: Formation and early years (1994–1999)

 Bowling for Soup has its origins in Wichita Falls, Texas, where Jaret Reddick and other members of the band grew up.
 Reddick and original drummer Lance Morrill met in the fall of 1976.
 Reddick began playing music in 1985, at 13 years old.
 Reddick and guitarist Chris Burney knew each other in high school (they met in 1986) and as students in the 1980s, they grew up on the commercially successful heavy metal music of bands such as Quiet Riot, RATT, and Mötley Crüe, but were also influenced by the faster punk rock of the Ramones and later Green Day.
 Burney's family owned a Wichita Falls coffeehouse called "The Refuge" with a music stage and he played there with his first band, the Persecuted, where he and Reddick met bassist Erik Chandler and drummer Gary Wiseman in the early 1990s (although Wiseman did not join the band until 1998).

 Burney and Chandler soon formed the Folkadots, while Wiseman formed Gary & the Wiseman.
 Burney and Chandler, along with Morrill, also formed the band Slaw.
 Around this time, Reddick formed the band Terminal Seasons.
 Not too long after, Reddick and Morrill formed coolfork! which Burney later joined.
 The band was in full swing by 1993, playing such venues as the Refuge.
-A few months later, after forming a band called Rubberneck, the group changed their name to Bowling for Soup, which was derived from the phrase "bowling for shit" from a comedy act by Steve Martin, and the band was officially formed in Wichita Falls on June 4, 1994, by Reddick (lead vocals, guitar), Burney (guitar, backing vocals), Chandler (bass, backing vocals, acoustic guitar), and Morrill (drums, percussion, backing vocals).
-Morrill left the band on good terms and was replaced in July 1998 by Wiseman.
+A few months later, after forming a band called Rubberneck, the group changed their name to Bowling for Soup, which was derived from the phrase "bowling for shit" from a comedy act by Steve Martin, and the band was officially formed in Wichita Falls on June 4, 1994, by Reddick (lead vocals, rhythm guitar), Burney (lead guitar, backing vocals), Chandler (bass, backing vocals, acoustic guitar), and Morrill (drums, percussion).

 In 1996, Bowling for Soup relocated to Denton, Texas, and released a split album, Cell Mates, with Denton band The V.I.M.S that same year, and in 1998 released their second studio album (and third overall), Rock on Honorable Ones!! for the Denton music label FFROE.
 The group released its first EP, Tell Me When to Whoa, through FFROE later that year.
 The album sold over 10,000 copies, prompting Jive Records to sign the band.
-As a side project, beginning around 1999 until May 2018, Reddick and Chandler performed acoustic shows at smaller venues and showcases, playing primarily Bowling for Soup songs in an acoustic fashion, billed as Jaret & Erik.
+Morrill left the band on good terms and was replaced in July 1998 by Wiseman.
+As a side project, beginning around 1999, Reddick and Chandler performed acoustic shows at smaller venues and showcases, playing primarily Bowling for Soup songs in an acoustic fashion, billed as Jaret & Erik.